-Why is my Spot Instance terminating even though the Spot price doesn't exceed the maximum price?
+Why is my Spot Instance terminating even though the maximum price is higher than the Spot price?

-Amazon EC2 terminates your Spot Instance for the following reasons:
+Amazon EC2 might terminate your Spot Instance even if your maximum price is higher than the Spot price for the following reasons:

-Note: Amazon EC2 terminates Spot Instances by default.
-You can change the default behavior to hibernate or stop the instance instead.
-For more information, see Interruption behavior.
+Note: When Amazon EC2 interrupts a Spot Instance, by default the Spot Instance is terminated.
+You can change this default behavior to hibernate or stop the instance instead of terminating it.
+For more information, see Interruption behaviors.

 - Open the Amazon EC2 console, and then select Spot Requests.

 - Choose the Request ID of the terminated Spot Instance.

 - View the Status field under the Description section to see reason code explaining why the instance was terminated.
 For example, If Amazon EC2 didn’t have enough Spot Capacity, the Status field says "instance-terminated-no-capacity".
 For a complete list of reason codes, see Spot request status codes.